 - Be aware of the health risks of flooding.
 Wash your hands if you have been in contact with flood water which may contain toxic substances.

 - Don't be tempted to go and see where the flooding is occurring, especially near rivers.

-- Don't try to walk through floodwater - six inches of fast flowing water can knock you over.
+- Don't try to walk through floodwater - 15cm of fast flowing water can knock you over.

-- Don't try to drive through floodwater - two feet of water will float your car.
+- Don't try to walk or drive through floodwater - just 30cm of water could move your car.